it-from-bit/metalsmith-geekwiki.io/README.md

     * **Article Specific**
       * **Export**: Export post/article in PDF (.`pdf`) or MS Word (`.docx` or `.doc`)
       * **Changelog**: Cached data of the changes made to articles/posts
+      * **_TinyUrl_ Share Links**: Each article should have a link that will create a TinyUrl link to the current article for them, and display it in a modal or popup
       * **Categories/Tags Indexing**: Articles should be categorized, and those categories should be indexed, as well as article tags
       * **Gist Snippets**: Authors should be able to reference a Gist code snippet in their articles
       * **Tags**: The `gen-tag-ul()` mixin needs some work (links, hover, title, positioning, limit, etc)